gaehlerm/SoftwareEngineering/README.md

 server.profile.view(request)
 ```

 The resulting code is once again longer than the initial version.
-But it is both much better structured and there is no need for any comments.
-Note how we were also able to simplify some parts of the code.
-For instance we now define the function `view` instead of `view_profile`.
-The profile part of the function name is now already clear due to the context inside the `Profile` class or the function call as `profile.view`.
+But it is much better structured, and there is no need for any comments.
+Note how we were also able to simplify certain parts of the code.
+For instance, we now define the function `view` instead of `view_profile`.
+The profile part of the function name is now clear due to the context within the `Profile` class or the function call as `profile.view`.

 Here is another example from the same book.
-It suffers from a similar problem to improve upon: The authors improved the code by adding comments instead of improving the code itself.
+It suffers from a similar problem: the authors attempted to enhance the code by adding comments rather than improving the code itself.

 This is the original code.
-Needless to say that it is very hard to read.

 ```py
 # Import the user's email contacts, and match them to users in our system.